Will my criminal record affect my mining career?

 How Mining Companies Handle Background Checks

-“Ultimately, if there is a question mark over whether a police clearance will be accepted or denied, it will come down to the senior management onsite to give sign-off,” he says.
-“If any offences have taken place over the last 10 years, they will be scrutinised.”
+If there's uncertainty about whether a police clearance will be accepted or denied, they'll be decided by senior management on site,” he says.
+“If any offences have taken place over the last 10 years, they'll be scrutinised.”

 And that’s the next big factor to consider: when was the criminal record earned?